 Pricing Value

 This one is nuanced.
-LivingWriter's $12/month includes everything, AI and all.
-NovelCrafter's $7.99-$14.99/month is cheaper at the base, but you pay separately for AI usage through your own API keys.
-For light AI users, NovelCrafter is cheaper overall.
-For heavy AI users, costs can exceed LivingWriter's flat rate.
-The lifetime pricing ($699 for LivingWriter) is expensive for what you get.
-NovelCrafter does not offer a lifetime option.
+LivingWriter's $12 per month includes everything, AI included.
+NovelCrafter's $7.99 to $14.99 per month is cheaper at the base, but you pay for AI usage separately through your own keys.
+Light AI users come out ahead with NovelCrafter; heavy users can exceed LivingWriter's flat rate.
+The $699 LivingWriter lifetime license is expensive for what it includes, and NovelCrafter offers no lifetime option.

 Non-Fiction Support

-Neither tool is optimized for non-fiction, but LivingWriter's general-purpose design adapts more naturally to non-fiction workflows.
-You can use it for business books, memoirs, and guides without fighting the interface.
-NovelCrafter's fiction-first design makes non-fiction projects feel like square pegs in round holes.
+Neither tool is built for non-fiction, but LivingWriter's general-purpose design bends more naturally toward business books, memoirs, and guides.
+NovelCrafter's fiction-first structure turns non-fiction projects into square pegs in round holes.

 Winner: LivingWriter, though neither is ideal.

-For non-fiction authors in particular - consultants, executives, subject matter experts who need to ship a professional book without spending months on the process - this integrated approach eliminates the tool-juggling that LivingWriter and NovelCrafter both require.
+For those authors — people who need to ship a credible book without losing months to tool-juggling — the integrated approach removes the seams that both fiction tools leave behind.

 So Which One Should You Choose?